How to Make Your Bathroom Smell Great

 It's important to clean any other part of your bathroom that is frequently exposed to water.
 This includes your shower enclosure, any blinds or curtains and other linen items such as mats, rugs and towels.
 Cleaning these items will keep them free of mold and mildew and prevent them from becoming a source of foul smells.
 It's also crucial to clean the less visible parts of your bathroom, usually your shower waste, which can get clogged with hair, and your extractor fan.

-Cleaning your drains is vital, as they're constantly exposed to filth and require a little extra effort to maintain.
+Cleaning your wastes and drains is vital, as they're constantly exposed to filth and require a little extra effort to maintain.
 A simple tip is to pour a cup of baking soda down each of your drains and leave them for two hours, giving the soda time to break apart any stubborn dirt that might have gathered.
 You can then pour a cup of white vinegar, a cleaning agent, down the drain.
 The powerful chemical reaction of the baking soda and vinegar attacks any remaining stubborn dirt while also eliminating the lingering smells.
 Five minutes later, you can pour some hot water down the sink to wash away the solution and you should be left with a much fresher drain, albeit one that smells of vinegar for a short while.

 Baking soda and vinegar can also be used as odour absorbents with minimal effort.
 Simply fill a bowl or vase with vinegar or baking soda and leave it in your bathroom, on the toilet cistern or near your shower enclosure; don't fill it with both, as you'll end up with an explosion of fizz.
 These cooking ingredients both help absorb odours and reduce the impact of unpleasant smells.
 Just replace the soda or vinegar with a fresh back when it stops being effective and you can enjoy its benefits again.